projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 On x86 platforms that support Intel Resource Director Technology (RDT) allocation features, the ACRN hypervisor can help minimize cache misses by partitioning the shared cache among VMs.
-“Shared cache” refers to cache that is shared among multiple CPU cores.
+"Shared cache" refers to cache that is shared among multiple CPU cores.
 By default, VMs running on these cores are configured to use the entire cache, effectively sharing the cache among all VMs and without any partitioning.
 This design choice may cause too many cache misses